raholbharadwaj/ryzen-ai-documentation/docs/inst.rst

 |

-|memo| **NOTE**: From RyzenAI Software 1.2 GA release only the MCDM driver is supported.
-For older Windows OS builds (< 22631.3527) the legacy WDF driver will be installed, supported by older RyzenAI Software (1.2-EA release or older).
+|memo| **NOTE**: From the RyzenAI Software 1.2 GA release onwards, only the MCDM driver is supported.
+For older Windows OS builds (< 22631.3527), the legacy WDF driver is installed, which is supported by older RyzenAI Software versions (1.2-EA release or earlier).
 |